 If I applied last year, can my letters be reused again for this application round?

-No. Updated letters must be included in any new application.
+No. AMCAS does not carry over LORs from the previous year.
+Updated letters must be included in any new application.

 Can I apply for a waiver of my application fee?

 You may request an application fee waiver through AMCAS when you submit your AMCAS application.
-If your request is granted, you will automatically be granted a fee reduction.
+If your request is granted, you will automatically be granted a fee waiver.

 Does Tulane prescreen AMCAS applications before sending secondary applications?

 No. Secondary applications are sent to all AMCAS applicants as soon as the AMCAS application has been received by Tulane and before the deadline of October 15.

 How long after I submit my AMCAS application will I receive an invitation to fill out a secondary application?